 Disciplinary action may follow.
-The action taken will depend on the individual circumstances and will be in accordance with the appropriate disciplinary policy.
-Under some circumstances failure to follow this policy could be considered gross misconduct.
+The action taken will depend on the individual circumstances and will be in accordance with the

 In addition to any potential disciplinary action being taken if there is any suspicion that fraud, corruption and / or bribery has been or is being committed, then all such cases must be reported at the earliest possible opportunity to the Local Counter Fraud Specialist (LCFS) within the Health Board in line with the Cwm Taf UHB Counter Fraud Bribery and Corruption policy.